ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 has a frequency much higher than the third (but with ratio slightly lower than that for the first two records) and so on.
-The [80/20 rule]{.term} is a casual characterization of a Zipf distribution.
+The [80/20 rule]{.term} is a casual characterisation of a Zipf distribution.
 Adherence to a Zipf distribution is important to the successful operation of a [cache](#caching){.term} or
-[self-organizing list]{.term}.
+[self-organising list]{.term}.

 ### zone